Sync Bio

 Programmatic Control

 The hardware can be controlled using standard Python code.
-This control code can be remotely launched, configured, and monitored.
+The control code can be remotely launched, configured, and monitored.
 We provide integration with third-party lab automation platforms and data platforms.

 Scaling

-The boxes can be connected vertically and horizontally, allowing 10+ boxes to operate in a small lab.
-We provide an automated system for transferring plates between boxes and for moving plates to and from third-party lab equipment.
+We provide racks for stacking 3+ boxes vertically, allowing 20+ boxes to operate in a small lab.
+The boxes have the ability to transfer plates from box to box.
+We also provide hardware for moving plates to and from third-party lab equipment.

 Pricing

 The lab boxes are $40k to $90k each, depending on which modules are installed.
-A typical configuration is $60k, including installation, integration, and 1 year of technical support.
+The typical cost for a 10-box system, including racks and installation is $500k.

 About Us